Cuban gays show pride in march and mass symbolic wedding

 "In the interior of the country, you couldn't even dream about an event like this," said Raiza Marmol, who moved from Camaguey two years ago and exchanged vows with her partner of two years, Yatiana Garcia.
 "It's a unique event and surprising for gays who can show their faces without having to hide from anyone."

-Cuba once sent gays to labor camps in the early years after the 1959 revolution, which retired leader later Fidel Castro admitted was wrong.
+Cuba once sent gays to labour camps in the early years after the 1959 revolution, which retired leader later Fidel Castro admitted was wrong.

 Cuban gays have made great strides in recent years with help from Mariela Castro, the daughter of current President Raul Castro and niece of Fidel.
 She is a member of the National Assembly and head of the National Center for Sex Education.